To see all our publications in English, please click here

 The OFDT is the national referee or focal point for France within the European Information Network on Drugs and Drug Addiction (REITOX), coordinated by the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).
 This European agency of the European Commission (decentralised in Lisbon) is responsible for supplying objective, reliable and comparable information on drugs and drug addiction phenomena and their consequences at a European level (www.emcdda.europa.eu).

 The tasks of the Centre are carried out by a team of experts and researchers from different disciplines (statistics, demographics, epidemiology, economics, medicine, pharmacology, sociology) as well as administrative and technical staff.
-The Head of the OFDT is François Beck, named in 2014 by the Management Board.
+The Head of the OFDT is Julien Morel d’Arleux, named in 2017 by the Management Board.

 The Scientific Committee, chaired since 2012 by Bruno Falissard, advises and assists the Monitoring Centre; its members are scientists appointed in a personal capacity in view of their excellence in the areas falling within the scope of the OFDT’s missions.